Xenuku/xenuku/README.md

 # G'day
-I'm Xenuku.
+I'm Liam or Xenuku.

-My respositories are mostly private for integrity.
+My respositories are mostly private for academic integrity.

 # Stats